Cayuga Festival Collective

 We think that you will feel at home here in Ithaca –– a lively and progressive upstate New York community at the base of Cayuga Lake –– artists, farmers, students, dreamers, absent–minded professors, writers, activists, musicians, teachers, Tibetan monks, belly dancers, happy families and hundreds and hundreds of rusted, but still servicable Volvos.

-We look forward to having you visit our tiny town, June 19 to June 22, 2008.
+We look forward to having you visit us May 28th through the 31st in 2009.
 Remember to ‘button up’—buy your collectible Festival button and T-shirt, which supports the costs of presenting this event and provides general admission to the performances!